jdoleary/Spellmasons/docs/Tasks/CriticalPath.md

 Example: I have a miniboss mana vampire on my team with 10/720 HP, save the game, then load the game, it will still be called a miniboss mana vampire, and have the same size, but it'll have 3.33333333/240HP
 - Thanks Pandize for general feedeback
 - If you stand against a wall and use target arrow + target circle you have infinite cast range
-- If your summons kill the deathmason then the brothers get to take their turn immediately.
 - Add Clutter (Pandize from discord)
 - Lemdoran — Yesterday at 6:53 AM
 Not 100% sure it is an actual bug but as it seem strange;